sattinos/react-typescript-webpack-scaffolder/README.md

 Prerequisites:
 ==============
 Node 9.x
-Bash shell

 How to use:
 ===========
 1. Clone the repository into empty folder.
-2. From bash shell run: ./scaffold_TS_RT.sh
+2. From bash shell run:
+node scaffold-ts.rt.js

 Currently, the scaffolder supports Webpack 4 only.
 The generated project will contain the functionality: